abdulbasit-io/robotic-controller/readme.md

 ## How To Use

-Update the codebase by placing your robotic control logic in the controls folder.
-Then modify the main logic to accept an argument of the `ControlCommand` class
+Update the codebase by placing your robotic control logic in the `controls` folder.
+Then modify your  logic to accept an argument of the `ControlCommand` class

 Example